 K-9 Niko is the second dog purchased through North Iowa K-9.
 Niko is a purebred female Belgian Malinois.
 She is a single-purpose narcotic dog and comes extensively trained on alerting to the odor of marijuana, cocaine, methamphetamine, and heroin.

-Officer John Hiltunen is currently paired with K-9 Niko.
+Officer Hiltunen is currently paired with K-9 Niko.
 They are currently in training and will be certified in mid August of 2013.

 Together with Officer Lee and K-9 Gambit, Officer Hiltunen and K-9 Niko work opposite shifts to ensure that a drug dog is on the streets on almost any night or day of the week.